 - Every new privilege granted to a provider, both at initial appointment or during an existing term, must be evaluated.
-This period of evaluation is called Focused Professional Practice Evaluation (FPPE). - When questions arise regarding a privilege, a period of focused review may be initiated to assess and/or confirm competence. - Department Chiefs, or their designees, may contact providers as they conduct reviews.
+This period of evaluation is called Focused Professional Practice Evaluation (FPPE). - When questions arise regarding a privilege, a period of focused review may be initiated to assess and/or confirm competence. - Medical Staff leaders, such as Department Chiefs or other designees, may contact providers as they conduct reviews.
 It is every provider's responsibility to work constructively in carrying out these peer review activities.
 All efforts are confidential and privileged (pursuant to GA Code Ann. §31-7-15, §31-7-131, and §31-7-140 et seq.) - The FPPE period allows providers to participate in all aspects of patient care within their specialty, and allows the Medical Staff to orient providers, as well as assess ability and fit within St. Mary's.